mkaszubowski/reefpoints/source/posts/2016-03-23-the-thing-about-red-green-refactor-nobody-talks-about.md

 ### You don't have to follow any "order"

 Take a look at the graph at the top of the page.
 Where does it start?
 Where does it end?
-Most people, because of the phrase "Red, Gree, Refactor" feel they *must* start with "Red".
+Most people, because of the phrase "Red, Green, Refactor" feel they *must* start with "Red".
 Well, you don't.
 Let's assume you inherit an application that has poor, or no, test coverage.
 It's perfectly OK to write simple acceptance tests that assert the current behavior of the application.
 Go directly to "Green".
-This is OK because the application is already live, its working.
+This is OK because the application is already live, it's working.
 Once you have the happy paths covered in the acceptance tests you've written you can refactor with confidence.

 ### Break the "rules"

-Like most rules "Red", "Green", "Refactor" makes sense for most cases, but not all.
+Like most rules "Red, Green, Refactor" makes sense for most cases, but not all.
 In situations where you find yourself restricted or not moving forward feel free to break the rules until you can get back to a place where observing them again makes sense.